jirapongse/katacoda-scenarios/esdk-docker/step4.md

 You can restart those containers with the **docker start** command or remove those containers with the **docker rm** command.

-To remove the container, run the **docker rm** command with the sanme of the container.
+To remove the container, run the **docker rm** command with the name of the container.

 Use the following command to remove the provider container.